 Patient safety organization

-Approved as PSOs by the federal Agency for Health Care Research and Quality, these organizations, such as ECRI Institute (one of the largest), work with health care organizations to define problems, hazards and errors in a way that offers legal protection so that personnel are encouraged to share learning experiences.
+Approved as PSOs by the federal Agency for Health Care Research and Quality, these organizations, such as ECRI (one of the largest), work with health care organizations to define problems, hazards and errors in a way that offers legal protection so that personnel are encouraged to share learning experiences.
 There are 87 such PSOs listed by AHRQ.